chris-greening/spyrograph/_posts/2023-03-24-configuring-the-trace-method-to-explore-stunning-spirographs-in-python.md

 ## Using the `trace` method

-The trace method is the centerpiece of the `spyrograph` package, allowing users to draw beautiful hypotrochoids and epitrochoids with ease.
+The trace method is one of the centerpieces of the `spyrograph` package, allowing users to draw beautiful hypotrochoids and epitrochoids with ease

 The method comes with a variety of customization options, enabling users to create unique patterns suited to their usecase

 Here's a simple example to get us started: